 For many people, having a small business of their own is the dream of a lifetime.
-Every day, hundreds of dreamy-eyed shopkeepers open up their doors for the very first time, hoping to buck the trend and make it past the first five years during which statistics says that more than half of them will go under.
+Every day, hundreds of dreamy-eyed shopkeepers open up their doors for the very first time, hoping to buck the trend and make it past the first five years during which statistics say that more than half of them will go under.

 Opening up a new business takes a certain amount of courage, as well as the ability to invest decent amounts of time and money into something that isn’t a surefire bet by any means.
-Luckily, the vast history of people who have blazed this trail beforehand has left us with quite a few time-tested strategies to improve your odds at achieving and maintaining success.
+Luckily, the vast history of people who have blazed this trail beforehand has left us with quite a few time-tested strategies to improve your odds of achieving and maintaining success.

 With that in mind, one of the most fundamental lessons any budding entrepreneur has to learn early is how to market their business.
-Put simply, marketing is all about communicating the value of any given product, service or brand.
+Put simply, marketing is all about communicating the value of any given product, service, or brand.

 Without a product, your business has no solid ground to start on, that much is clear.
 It’s worth noting that products don’t necessarily have to exist in the physical realm, as even intangible services can be successfully marketed and sold.